 Turner III (2010) maintained that researchers should take an informal approach to interviews in order to reduce any sense of stress.
 This informal method of interview builds a close relationship between the researcher and participants and can assist in developing an in-depth understanding of the research participants' perspectives.
 An informal approach also allows opportunities to ask probing questions once the conversation is flowing.
 At the outset, I explained to the research participants that the interviews were for the purpose of my research and that the conversations would be informal.
 A semi-structured interview protocol, consisting of open-ended questions (see Appendix B) was used for the interviews in order to encourage the research participants to openly and honestly share their experiences, ideas, concerns and feelings.
 The protocol encompassed questions around why they commenced the inclusion of ClwD in ECED: whether their experiences of the inclusion of ClwD changed their perspectives; what they believed were the enablers and barriers to inclusion and what influenced the effective inclusion of ClwD in their ECED programs.
 Finally, the protocol included the question of what specific suggestions they would have for government policies.
 Hesse-Biber and Leavy (2011) recommended that researchers incorporate strategies that motivate the respondents to express their feelings and stories spontaneously without any coercion.
 Bearing this in mind, I started the interviews by deliberately restating the aims of the research, so that participants were clear about its purpose.
 I encouraged participants to share their viewpoints freely.
 I remained oriented towards a constructionists' approach in the interviews and endeavoured to make the interviews interactive between the research participants and myself.
 While I listened attentively, I did not stay passive in the interview process; I built an interactive and conversational approach.

 I indicated that I was actively participating in the conversations by nodding and maintaining eye contact.
 I showed the participants that I was interested in their stories by repeating what they shared.
 In addition, I used probing strategies to clarify my understanding of the context of their responses.
 Subsequent to listening to and analysing their perspectives and stories I was able to determine how their responses connected with the initial L-B Framework.
 I did not share the initial Framework with the participants until the interviews were completed, because I did not want the research participants to be unduly influenced by it.
 The duration of each interview was approximately 90 minutes.
-However, one interview with the inclusion of ClwD in ECED program who was more experienced with the end, so that the participants could confirm the viewpoints they shared with me.
+However, one interview with the Chairperson of one ECED program who was more experienced with the inclusion of ClwD in ECED lasted for two hours.
+I summarised the interviews at the end, so that the participants could confirm the viewpoints they shared with me.
+Subsequently, I asked the participants to correct me if I did not interpret their viewpoints accurately.

-viewpoints accurately.
 I ended the interviews by thanking the research participants.